xavier-kong/productify/Planning.md

 ## <a name="back-end"></a>Back End

 -   Server vs Serverless
-    -   Issues of cold starts
+    -   Issues of cold starts slowing inital render
+    -   Issues with large server downtime
 -   Infrastructure

 ## <a name="db-and-storage"></a>Database and storage (persistance)